Sunbury, Pennsylvania: Income and poverty

-The median income for a household in Sunbury was $37,851 and the average $52,975 in 2020.
+According to American Community Survey estimates for 2017–2021, the median household income in Sunbury was $37,851 and the mean household income was $52,975.
 About 19.8% of the population was below the poverty line.

-Notable businesses
+Economy

-Weis Markets, a regional supermarket chain operating in seven states, is headquartered in Sunbury.
-The company is a significant employer in the city and the region.
+Weis Markets, a supermarket chain operating in seven states, was founded in Sunbury in 1912 by brothers Harry and Sigmund Weis and remains headquartered in the city.